Don't Let the Seasonal Flu Get You

 What to Know

-The shot may cause redness, pain and swelling at the injection site.
-An over-the-counter pain reliever may ease the minor side effects.
-If you have a questions or if you have a reaction to the shot, talk to your health care provider.
+You cannot get the flu from the vaccine.
+There can be some possible reactions to a flu shot, but they’re most often mild.
+Redness, pain and swelling at the injection site are the most common.
+An over-the-counter pain reliever can ease the minor side effects.
+If you have a reaction to the shot, talk to your health care provider.

 • Comes on quickly